Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

-(2) In \cite{QZAfinite} of the computation of the examples in \S \ref{newforms in the database LMFDB}, as a byproduct, we find that most of the good curves in the theorem are subhyperelliptic (as in Theorem \ref{thm:good} and Theorem \ref{thm:Shgood}).
-For the other good curves, we in fact can identify them as the examples in \S \ref{Standard odular curves}.
-We find that the non-subhyperelliptic ones have all appeared in our previous work \cite{QZ1} so that we do not discuss them here or in \cite{QZAfinite}.
+(2) In \cite{Qiufinite} of the computation of the examples in \Cref{newforms in the database LMFDB}, as a byproduct, we find that most of the auto-critical Shimura curves in the theorem are subhyperelliptic (as in \Cref{thm:auto-critical} and \Cref{thm:Shauto-critical}).
+For the other auto-critical Shimura curves, we in fact can identify them as the examples in \Cref{Standard odular curves}.
+We find that the non-subhyperelliptic ones have all appeared in our previous work \cite{QZ1} so that we do not discuss them here or in \cite{Qiufinite}.
 And this is not a surprise since the levels at primes $v\in S_B$ are normal subgroups of $B_v^\times$.